Website icon Xpert.Digital

 In his article on SEO Südwest, Christian Kunz writes that Google has introduced a new policy that creates a direct connection between organic search and Google Ads: In the future, ads will no longer be allowed to link to pages that violate the spam guidelines and with a manual measure are documented.
 This emerges from a recent announcement from Google entitled “Update to the Abusing the ad network policy (December 2024)”.
 The guidelines for abusing the advertising network will be adjusted accordingly.

-Even if a violation of this guideline does not immediately lead to the blocking of the Google Ads account - there is a warning period of seven days - there is an exciting development here: pages that are excluded from organic searches by "noindex", for example, can continue to serve as landing pages for ads.
-However, pages that are subject to a manual action will be excluded in the future.
+While a violation of this policy doesn't immediately result in the suspension of a Google Ads account – there's a seven-day warning period – an interesting development emerges: Pages excluded from organic search, for example, by "noindex," can still serve as landing pages for ads.
+However, pages subject to a manual action will no longer be eligible.

 Against this background, Kunz asks the question: Why is Google taking this step?
 Finally, Google repeatedly emphasizes that organic search and Google Ads operate independently of each other.
 If this is actually the case, links from advertisements should have no influence on the rankings of the linked pages.